Shoulder Problems and Injuries

 - Control bleeding .
 Apply steady, direct pressure for a full 15 minutes.
 Use a clock—15 minutes can seem like a long time.
 Resist the urge to peek after a few minutes to see whether bleeding has stopped.
 If blood soaks through the cloth, apply another one without lifting the first.
 If there is an object in the wound, apply pressure around the object, not directly over it.

-- Remove all bracelets or rings.
+- Remove all rings or bracelets.
 It may be difficult to remove the jewelry after swelling develops.
-See a picture of how to remove a ring that won't come off easily.

 - Use a sling to support an injured shoulder.